bahrus/p-et-alia/README.md

 ##  Differences to other frameworks

 While these components provide a kind of "framework built with web components", similar to Polymer, there's a fundamental difference.
 Unlike Polymer (and other competing frameworks), these components don't depend on the existence of a controlling component which manages state.
 Instead, it is a little more [JQuery](https://w3techs.com/technologies/overview/javascript_library/all) like.
 It is a "peer-to-peer binding framework."
-This may be more appealing for some (libertarian) people / use cases, less appealing to others.
+This may be more appealing for some [people](https://www.youtube.com/watch?v=RplnSVTzvnU) / use cases, less appealing to others.

 And if you want to add some [(minimal) state management](https://www.youtube.com/watch?v=IRJ8uFNmzqU) while sticking to codeless, declarative approaches, consider using [xtal-state](https://www.webcomponents.org/element/xtal-state).
 You can place a history.state watcher at the top of a DOM element, for example: